|Alcohol and Drug Free College

 - hallucinogens, such as LSD, mescaline, PCP, peyote, psilocybin, ecstasy, and MDMA

 - any chemical compound added to federal or state regulations and denoted as a controlled substance.

-6.1 The director of human resources is responsible for ensuring compliance to this policy for employees and volunteers.
+6.1 The Human Resources (HR) director is responsible for ensuring compliance to this policy for employees and volunteers.

 6.2 The vice president of student services is responsible for ensuring compliance to this policy for students.

-6.3 The director of campus security is responsible for ensuring compliance to this policy for visitors.
+6.3 The campus safety and security coordinator is responsible for ensuring compliance to this policy for visitors.